Citation, DOI and article data

-Osteopoikilosis is often found concurrently with osteopathia striata, and melorheostosis, and it is thought by some that they represent a spectrum of the same condition.
-Indeed recent genetic evidence suggests that these conditions are related by a loss of function mutation of the LEMD3 gene 2.
+It is now thought that these conditions are related to a loss of function mutation of the LEMD3 gene 2.

 When seen throughout multiple bones with characteristic appearances, there is little differential.
 When only a few lesions are seen on an isolated film, the differential includes: